fynv/MixedResolutionGridOfLightProbes/README.md

 It is clear that the technique can increase the efficiency of storage and network transfer of pre-computed GI information, because of the reduced amount of data.
 It also reduces the time needed for GI data preparation, because of the reduced total number of probes.
 However, it is also observed that there is some marginal performance loss at runtime on some devices, due to the increased complexity of data structure.
 Therefore, for performance sensitive uses, we offer an option to convert a mixed-resolution grid of light probes to an uniform grid, which can be done any time before applying it to a scene.

 While the technique could potentially have more use-cases, such as using it together with GPU accelerated ray-tracing for dynamic global illumination, we are currently unable to evaluate these scenarios because of the setup of Three.V8, which is mobile targeted and doesn't contain a ray-tracing system.
+Here we provide the details of the technique, so that it will be easy for any people to implement and test it if they are interested in other application scenarios.

 # Related Techniques